Combining PRP with Other Therapies: Enhancing Your Healing Journey

 • Correcting biomechanical imbalances: Addressing underlying movement patterns that might have contributed to the injury.

-PRP and activity amodification
+PRP and activity modification

 PRP and bracing or supportive devices